c-hudson/teenymush/README.md

 to be done without shell access.
 Here are the attributes that are currently supported:

 conf.login              |  Login screen
 conf.logoff             |  Log off message
 conf.motd               |  Message of the day
 conf.registration       |  Login screen shown when registration is in effect conf.badsite            |  Login screen for banned sites conf.godlike            |  This dbref may modify object #0 conf.master             |  dbref for the master room conf.httpd              |  Port to listen for web requests conf.webuser            |  The dbref of the object that all mushcode runs under
                         |  for the web server.
 conf.webobject          |  The dbref of the object which contains the mushcoded
                         |  commands that may be run from the web.
-conf.websocket    |  Port to listen to for websocket requests
+conf.websocket          |  Port to listen to for websocket requests conf.money_name_plural  |  Plural form of money's name conf.money_name_singlar |  Singular form of money's name conf.starting_money     |  How much money does a player get on @create conf.paycheck           |  How much money does a player get per day on connect conf.linkcost           |  Cost of link conf.digcost            |  Cost of room conf.createcost         |  Cost of object

 see http://teenymush.blogspot.in/ for more details.